Yandex Cloud

 5. Click Create database.

-6. Enter the database name and click Create.
+6. Enter a database name and click Create.

-The DB name may contain Latin letters, numbers, hyphens, and underscores.
-The name may be up to 63 characters long.
-Such names as mysql, sys, information_schema, and performance_schema are reserved for Managed Service for MySQL®.
-You cannot create DBs with these names.
+The database name may contain Latin letters, numbers, hyphens, and underscores.
+It may be up to 63 characters long.
+Such names as mysql, sys, information_schema, and performance_schema are reserved for internal use by Managed Service for MySQL®.
+You cannot create databases with these names.

-7. Grant privileges for access to the database created to the appropriate cluster users.
+7. Grant access privileges for the created database to the relevant cluster users.

 To create a database in a cluster: